DomuStyle/Videoflix-BE/README.md

     EMAIL_USE_SSL=False
     DEFAULT_FROM_EMAIL=default_from_email

+- Note: If DEBUG = True emails will only be sent in terminal and Endpoints can only be tested in Postman.
+Setup EMAIL-Details and DEBUG = False to receive emails with activation links.
+- Tipp: Visit https://temp-mail.org/en/ to create, easy to use Temporary EMail's.

 ## Step 5 *Build and Start Docker Containers:*
 This command builds the images, starts all services (web API, database, Redis, RQ worker), and runs the database migrations.